Types of columns

 Using the right type of number

-When choosing the correct type of number field to use, the choice to use a Whole Number or Currency type should be pretty straightforward.
+When choosing the correct type of number column to use, the choice to use a Whole Number or Currency type should be straightforward.
 The choice between using Floating Point or Decimal numbers requires more thought.

 Decimal numbers are stored in the database exactly as specified.
 Floating point numbers store an extremely close approximation of the value.
 Why choose extremely close approximation when you can have the exact value?
 The answer is that you get different system performance.